terraform-ibm-modules/terraform-ibm-observability/README.md

 | STR             | Logging Super Tenant Receiver           |
 | OB              | Observability

-The following diagram illustrates the deployment architecture used by this automation.
+The following diagram illustrates the deployment architecture that is used by this automation.

 ![Observability design](diagrams/observability.png)                          |

 ## Provision activity tracker ATR instance